in Frieze Seoul | 28 JUN 24

 Last exhibition you went to?

 Minhee Kim’s solo exhibition ‘Berserker’ at Museumhead.
-I have been following her for a long time and have seen the different axes of her practice, and this exhibition is clearly another axis on her timeline.
+I have been following her for a long time and have seen the different angles of her practice, and this exhibition is clearly another axis on her timeline.
 As another Berserker, Minhee places herself among the figures on screen and translates the energy and her ambivalent feelings about the figures into paintings.
 I believe this exhibition is a kind of jumping-off point and manifesto for her.

 2. TORQUE 4 / MANETTINO DIAL Seo Hyun Kim, Minseo Kang, Hye Yun Cho - 2024.2 ~ 2024.3